gia-bartlett/python_basics/README.md

 Num1 is(=) 7
 Num2 is equal to(==) 3
 Python's order of operations is the same as that of normal mathematics:
 parentheses first, then exponentiation, then multiplication/division, and then addition/subtraction.
+% Another way to say it is “X divided by Y with J remaining.”
+The result of % is the J part, or the remaining part.
 ```python
 print('Hello world!')  # Hello world!
 print(2+2)  # 4